 Student Program Expenses

 Student program expenses include all expenditures for which you expect to pay on your participants' behalf.
-This column produces the Program Fee, which OIP will bill to each participant's KSIS account or collect via check.
+This column produces the Program Fee, which OIP will bill to each participant's KSIS account (or collect via check if not in KSIS).
 In the column, list expenses for each individual participant, not a total for all participants combined.

 Student Out-of-Pocket Expenses

 Student out-of-pocket expenses include all other expenditures that participants may expect to incur as part of the program but will not otherwise be available for the faculty leader's use on the program.
 For example, it is the participant's obligation to arrange for a valid passport, so Passport Fees are included as a standard student out-of-pocket expense.